UK forecast guide

 Met Office homepage

-The Met Office homepage now gives an overview of the weather for the days ahead at your chosen location at the top of the page.
+The Met Office homepage gives an overview of the weather for the days ahead at your chosen location at the top of the page.
 The information shown will give you the weather conditions, maximum and minimum temperatures and show you whether any warnings are in force for your chosen location over the next 7 days.
-Below this you will find the Met Office's latest video forecast and the UK weather map.
+Below this you will find the UK weather map, the 5 day and long range weather forecasts.

 For further information about the weather for your chosen location you can click through to the seven-day table.